fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricPartitionDataLoss.md

 # Start-ServiceFabricPartitionDataLoss

 ## SYNOPSIS
-Starts to perform a data loss fault on a partition of a stateful Service Fabric service.
-For details about how to invoke a dataloss, see the [Invoke Data Loss](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-use-data-loss-api) article.
+Initiates a data loss fault operation on a partition of a stateful Service Fabric service.
+For details about how to invoke a data loss operation, see the [Invoke Data Loss](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-use-data-loss-api) article.

 ## SYNTAX
-The various ways to specify or to choose the partition to invoke data loss on are as follows:
+The various ways to specify or to choose the partition to invoke data loss are as follows:

 ### Using PartitionId
 ```